Best GPS Trackers for Cars in 2024

 $25 to $35 Per vehicle, per month

-Azuga ties for second with Samsara when it comes to tracking, also scoring a 4.9/5, with its only downfall being that the alerts aren’t as robust as other platforms.
-One of its most unique features is the ability to customize refresh time from anywhere between 30 seconds and 59 minutes, letting your drivers go with as much or as little oversight as they need.
+It’s got solid tracking too.
+One of its most unique features is the ability to customize refresh time from anywhere between 30 seconds and 59 minutes, letting your drivers go with as much or as little oversight as you and they need.

-After a recent update, their FleetMobile integration has features that track safe driving and speeding to create an overall driver score, as well as the option to add features such as vehicle health monitoring, navigation, tracking, parked vehicle location and third-party apps.
+And its FleetMobile integration has features that track safe driving and speeding to create an overall driver score, as well as the option to add features such as vehicle health monitoring, navigation, tracking, parked vehicle location, and third-party apps.

 4.3 Expert research score